WDI-SEA/link-board/readme.md

 We are going to create a clone of [Hacker News](https://news.ycombinator.com/).
 Hacker news is a reddit-style link board that allows users to post links which are upvoted by other users so the best links rise to the top.

-For part 1, we're going focus on `Users` and `Posts` only.
+For part 1, we're going to focus on `Users` and `Posts` only.
 The goal for is to create an app that allows users to sign up, login, and add posts.
 In part 2, we'll work on adding comments and voting.

 ##Requirements